EzlibUI/Ezlib/README.md

 ## What is Ezlib-UI?

 A react library designed for programmers looking for a stylish template for their application, which when provided with raw data, operates as a ready-to-use application.
-Ezlib-UI is a quick and easy mobile-friendly component package which is highly customizable for your own taste.
+Ezlib-UI is a quick and easy mobile-friendly component package, which is highly customizable for your own taste.
 In a nutshell, we provide our users a single npm package with multiple components, which is a ready-made react website template containing switchable dark mode style.

 ## Get started